Academic Resources and Services

 Office of Teacher Education

-The Office of Teacher Education (OTE) offers many services at Teachers College, including conducting professional development workshops, providing information regarding certification, New York State Teacher Certification Exams, fingerprinting, and other information related to student teaching and other requirements.
+The Office of Teacher Education (OTE) offers many services at Teachers College, including conducting professional development workshops, providing information regarding certification, New York State Teacher Certification Exams, and other key information related to student teaching in addition to other requirements.
 Most importantly, OTE oversees and manages the certification process, recommending candidates for certification once all institutional and NYS requirements are met.
-OTE also plays a key role in the support and documentation of student teaching, including clearance to begin the student teaching experience.

 Student Teaching and Observation

-All candidates for initial certification must complete a minimum of two student teaching experiences at two different developmental levels relevant to the certification they seek.
-The student teaching experiences are structured to enable each student teacher to gradually develop pedagogical competence and skill, and typically begin with observation of an experienced, certified cooperating teacher, with incremental assumption of responsibility as the term progresses.
-The College selects cooperating teachers and provides on-site supervision so as to ensure that students are well-supported during this component of their teacher preparation program.
+Candidates for initial certification must complete a minimum of two student teaching experiences at two different developmental levels relevant to the certification they seek.
+The student teaching experiences are structured to enable each student teacher to gradually develop pedagogical competence and skill, and typically begin with observation of an experienced cooperating teacher with incremental assumption of responsibility as the term progresses.
+The College provides on-site supervision so as to ensure that students are well-supported during this component of their teacher preparation program.